 John Platt, Founder

 John Platt was born and raised in New York City, immediately exposing a young artist to the worlds’ great capital of art and culture.
 Early visits to the Museum of Modern Art opened his mind to the possibilities of being a painter, a career path that took him to The School of the Museum of Fine Arts in Boston, where he graduated in 2007.
 Platt has established a reputation in contemporary art circles for realist portraiture and gestural abstractions and has exhibited his work around the globe.
 In 2014 a visit to Tanzania would lead to the foundation of How to Draw a Lion.
-The program has grown rapidly and as of 2020 Platt has taught art to hundreds of kids in east Africa, working with 9 different NGOs across 5 countries
+The program has grown rapidly and as of 2022 Platt has taught art to hundreds of kids in East Africa, working with 12 different NGOs across 5 countries